Maharashtra: At least 8 die after building collapses in Bhiwandi

 Another 20 to 25 people are feared trapped under the debris.

-At least eight people were killed in Maharashtra’s Bhiwandi city after a multi-storied building collapsed early on Monday, ANI reported, quoting the spokesperson of the Thane Municipal Corporation.
+At least eight people were killed in Maharashtra’s Bhiwandi town after a multi-storied building collapsed early on Monday, ANI reported, quoting the spokesperson of the Thane Municipal Corporation.
 Another 20 to 25 people are feared trapped under the debris.

 A team of the National Disaster Force is leading the rescue operation and has been able to rescue 25 people from the wreckage.
 Officials have also rescued a child from under the rubble.